bsodmike/easy-twitch-streaming-in-linux/README.md

 I've streamlined the process by adding a `Makefile` and `docker-compose` definition, to aid in easy specification of shared volumes, ensuring the container launches at system reboots, and exporting nginx logs for troubleshooting.

+I'm sharing this as per the request of the awesome [sgtawesomesauce](https://forum.level1techs.com/u/sgtawesomesauce) and if you have any questions, come [join the fun at Level 1 Techs forums](https://forum.level1techs.com/t/anyone-stream-to-twitch-much/121565/4?u=bsodmike).

 ## Configuration

 You will need to create the following directories